Physics-50/Module-3/docs/week2.md

 When experimental results don't agree with the expected value it is a good idea to:
 1. Check to make sure you trust your experimental results.
 Were you careful to minimize potential sources of systematic error?
 Do other groups in your section see results consistent with yours, or could they point you toward a mistake you are making?
-2. Check to make sure you trust the "expected value".
+2. Check to make sure you trust the "expected value."
 For example, 343 m/s is the accepted value of the speed of sound under a specific set of conditions.
 Do those match the conditions in the lab?
 343 m/s is the appropriate speed at $$20^{o}$$C. While the speed of sound depends on temperature, our laboratory conditions were close enough to $$20^{\circ}$$ C that we aren't going to be able to explain the discrepancy with temperature.
 You might also consider pressure, but the dependence of the speed of sound on pressure is extremely weak.
 3. When all else fails it can be a good idea to check if you are confident in your theory.

 The theory we have relied upon assumes plane waves of sound (waves of frequency $$\nu$$ traveling at speed $$v$$ with planar wavefronts distance $$\lambda$$ apart).
-Wouldn't it be nice if we could "see" the sound waves to assess if this is a reasonable assumption?
+Wouldn't it be nice if we could _see_ the sound waves to assess if this is a reasonable assumption?
 It turns out we can!

 This week you will make use of dry ice to get a more 3-dimensional view of the standing wave pattern.
 You will not be asked to report on this in the checkpoint but it is interesting to see.